Autoimmune Series: Rheumatoid Arthritis and Oral Health

 Oral Tissue

-The oral tissue with periodontal disease and joints with RA has some similarities.
-As we well know, the inflammation of periodontal disease causes destruction of the bone and tissue surrounding the teeth.
-In correlation to joints, inflammation also causes the breakdown of joints and pain associated with RA.
-Many of the same proinflammatory proteins were found in both diseases (Tumor Necrosis Factor (TNF), Interleukin-1, and Interleukin-6).
-A different study from Israel also found that genetics may play a role in elevated risk for RA.
+Interestingly, the oral tissue with periodontal disease and joints with RA share some similarities.
+As we well know, the inflammation of periodontal disease destroys the bone and tissue surrounding the teeth.
+Similarly, inflammation also breaks down joints and causes pain associated with RA.
+Researchers have found many of the same proinflammatory proteins in both diseases (Tumor Necrosis Factor (TNF), Interleukin-1, and Interleukin-6).
+Additionally, a different study from Israel suggested that genetics may play a role in elevated risk for RA.

 Oral Tissue

-The current and growing knowledge surrounding these things lead to a better understanding of the entire disease process.
+The current and growing knowledge surrounding these factors leads to a better understanding of the entire disease process.
 One of the early markers of RA is the increase of antibodies to citrullinated peptides.
-Citrullination is the scientific term, for a change in cell structure that leads it to be seen as a foreign entity to the body and helps the body to release anti-cyclic citrullinated (anti-CCP) antibodies.
+Citrullination, the scientific term for a change in cell structure, leads the body to see it as a foreign entity and helps the body release anti-cyclic citrullinated (anti-CCP) antibodies.

-These antibodies then attack the cells thought to be foreign, even though they are in fact cells of the body.
-The link to periodontal disease is in bacteria.
-It was found that at least one strain of bacteria commonly associated with periodontal disease causes the process of citrullination.
-A study in 2009 concluded that due to these facts, certain oral bacteria could be the cause of RA and/or that periodontal disease may be inducing the disease process of RA.
+Subsequently, these antibodies attack the cells thought to be foreign, even though they are, in fact, cells of the body.
+The link to periodontal disease lies in bacteria.
+Researchers have found that at least one strain of bacteria commonly associated with periodontal disease causes the process of citrullination.
+Consequently, a 2009 study concluded that certain oral bacteria could cause RA and/or that periodontal disease may induce the disease process of RA.

 Treatment

-With all of this information, one can assume that periodontal disease and rheumatoid arthritis are clearly linked.
-Treating each disease is one of the best ways to control them.
-If you are suffering from uncontrolled periodontal disease, you will likely benefit from scaling and root planing to bring it under control and maintain better oral health with frequent dental visits.
+Given all this information, we can clearly see the link between periodontal disease and rheumatoid arthritis.
+Therefore, treating each disease is one of the best ways to control them.
+If you suffer from uncontrolled periodontal disease, you will likely benefit from scaling and root planing to bring it under control.
+Additionally, maintaining better oral health with frequent dental visits is crucial.

-It is also important to work with your physician to control your RA.
-If you suffer from RA and have a difficult time with you homecare due to stiff or painful joints, speak with your hygienist.
+Moreover, it’s important to work with your physician to control your RA.
+If you have RA and struggle with homecare due to stiff or painful joints, speak with your hygienist.
 You may benefit from different dental tools, including an electric toothbrush or water flosser.

 Dental Care of Vashon

-At Dental Care of Vashon, we strive to work closely with our patients’ physicians to care for your entire health.
-If you have RA, it is imperative to maintain good homecare and frequent visits with your hygienist.
+At Dental Care of Vashon, we strive to work closely with our patient’s physicians to care for your entire health.
+If you have RA, it’s imperative to maintain good home care and frequent visits with your hygienist.
+Don’t forget to visit our Facebook!

-Look for our upcoming blogs highlighting other autoimmune diseases over the coming months.
-They are not spoken about often, taking a backseat to Smoking and Diabetes when it comes to periodontal disease.
-It is our hope that continued studies will be done to further understand the etiology of these elusive diseases.
-If you know someone with RA, please share this link with them!
+In conclusion, look for our upcoming blogs highlighting other autoimmune diseases over the coming months.
+Although these conditions often take a backseat to smoking and diabetes when discussing periodontal disease, we hope that continued studies will further our understanding of these elusive diseases’ etiology.
+Lastly, if you know someone with RA, please share this link with them!

 References